-You can upload screenshot showing usage of given source string within your application.
+You can upload a screenshot showing usage of given source string within your application.
 This can help translators to understand where it is used and how it should be translated.

-Uploaded screenshot is shown in the translation context sidebar:
+The uploaded screenshot is shown in the translation context sidebar: